Call4Cloud | MMP-C | Autopilot | Device Preparation

 certreq -enrollaik -config “”

-It will start the AIK Enrollment process, and that process was totally broken before!
+It will start the AIK Enrollment process, which was totally broken before!

 Conclusion: